Labor Day holiday closings

 GOVERNMENT & CITIES

-• There will be no trash pickup Monday in Galveston.
-Monday trash will be picked up Tuesday and so on.
+• There will be no trash pickup today in Galveston.
+Today's trash will be picked up Tuesday and so on.

-• There will be no trash pickup on Tiki Island and in the city of Friendswood on Monday.
+• There will be no trash pickup on Tiki Island and in the city of Friendswood today.

 • Information wasn’t provided from the cities of Clear Lake Shores, Hitchcock and Santa Fe.